Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Inspector Debbie Wright has dedicated over 25 years to frontline policing, with a career rooted in community-focused work and operational leadership.
-She began her service in South Manchester, gaining experience in response, neighbourhood policing, and later in intelligence and proactive policing, where she developed a strong understanding of local crime patterns and community needs.
+Inspector Welch has gained experience in response, neighbourhood policing, CID, proactive and covert teams and later in prevention via problem solving, where he developed a strong understanding of local crime patterns and community needs.

-Debbie now serves as the Neighbourhood Inspector for Salford Central, where she works closely with residents, businesses, and partner agencies to build safer, stronger communities.
-She is known for her approachable style, commitment to problem-solving, and passion for making a positive difference in the lives of those she serves.
+Inspector Welch now serves as the Neighbourhood Inspector for Salford Central, where he works closely with residents, businesses, and partner agencies to build safer, stronger communities.
+Inspector Welch is known for his approachable style, commitment to problem-solving, and passion for making a positive difference in the lives of those he serves.